~16 min left

 • D2C brands at $1M–$25M that need integrated commerce + inventory + CRM

-• Cost-sensitive growing companies that have outgrown QuickBooks/Xero but can't justify NetSuite pricing
+• Cost-sensitive growing companies that have outgrown Xero or QuickBooks but can't justify NetSuite pricing

-• Service businesses, agencies, consultancies with simple revenue recognition
+• Service businesses, agencies, consultancies with straightforward revenue recognition

-• International businesses with regional offices in countries Odoo localizes well (most of Europe, India, LatAm, parts of Asia)
+• International businesses with regional offices in countries Odoo localises well (most of Europe, India, LATAM, parts of APAC)

-• Organizations with developer talent or willingness to engage Odoo partners for customization
+• Organisations with developer talent or willingness to engage Odoo partners for customisation

 • Not-for-profits, education, retail chains — Odoo has strong vertical communities